lfph/gaen-risk-scoring/risk-scoring.md

 # Configuring infectiousness

-Timing of exposure relative to symptom onset is [known to impact risk of COVID-19 transmission](https://www.medrxiv.org/content/10.1101/2020.09.04.20188516v2).
+Timing of exposure relative to symptom onset is known to impact risk of COVID-19 transmission[^2][^3].

 The recommendations below assume a known symptom onset date; no consensus was reached on how to treat cases with no symptom onset date.
 For individuals who test positive without symptoms (or do not provide information on symptom onset), using the test date in place of symptom onset date is likely to overestimate transmission risk.
 Ignoring these individuals would likely underestimate transmission risk.
+More targeted research to address the risk posed by asymptomatic individuals is needed.

 Based on available data, the clinical/epidemiology working group agreed on two potential consensus configurations: